Apha205/Apha205/README.md

 ### Who I Am

-- 🧑‍💻 I’m a hands-on developer obsessed with learning how everything works — from backend APIs to AI pipelines.
+- I’m a hands-on developer obsessed with learning how everything works — from backend APIs to AI pipelines.
-- 🛠️ I work mostly with Python, FastAPI, full-stack dev tools, and AI model integrations.
+-  I work mostly with Python, FastAPI, full-stack dev tools, and AI model integrations.
+I'm advancing to more and more languages slowly.
-- 🔭 Exploring AI vision models, tagging engines, decentralized systems, and open-source tech.
+- Exploring AI vision models, tagging engines, decentralized systems, and open-source tech.
-- 📈 I believe in iteration, momentum, and building *real things* that ship.
+- I believe in iteration, momentum, and building *real things* that ship.

 ---

 ### 🛠️ What I'm Learning & Building

-- 🧪 Building engines that process and understand video through local vision-language models (VLMs).
+-  Building engines that process and understand video through local vision-language models (VLMs).
-- 📦 Packaging tools that combine AI, web tech, and automation.
+-  Packaging tools that combine AI, web tech, and automation.
-- ⚙️ Automating workflows, writing backend logic, and deploying smart solutions on a budget.
+-  Automating workflows, writing backend logic, and deploying smart solutions.
-- 💻 Running everything locally — API servers, LLMs, VLMs — even if it breaks 3x first.
+-  Running API servers, LLMs, VLMs,

 ---